 Payment defaults, bank runs and other types of financial distress or difficulties in a foreign or domestic bank or other financial institution may lead to a series of liquidity problems and losses as well as payment and other difficulties in other companies operating in the financial sector, due to the interconnectedness of the domestic and global financial systems and capital markets.
 If one financial institution experiences difficulties it could have spill-over effects on other institutions through, for example, lending, trading, clearing and other linkages between financial institutions.
 These types of risks are called 'systemic risks' and they can have a significant negative impact on markets in which Hypo Group operates on a daily basis which can, in turn, adversely affect Hypo Group's business, results of operations and financial condition and thereby the Issuer's ability to fulfil its obligations under the Notes.
-It has been considered that the war in Ukraine have increased chances that acute liquidity or other financial problems arise in some part of the financial system.
+It has been considered that the war in Ukraine and the ongoing trade disputes, including the imposition of tariffs, have increased chances that acute liquidity or other financial problems arise in some part of the financial system.